confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 -   On windowed tables, WINDOWSTART and WINDOWEND can be optionally compared to literals.
     For more information on windowed tables, see [Time and Windows in ksqlDB](../../concepts/time-and-windows-in-ksqldb-queries.md).

-You can loosen the restrictions on the `WHERE` clause, or eliminate the `WHERE` clause altogether, by enabling table scans current CLI session with the command `SET 'ksql.query.pull.table.scan.enabled'='true';`.
+You can loosen the restrictions on the `WHERE` clause, or eliminate the `WHERE` clause altogether, by enabling table scans in your current CLI session with the command `SET 'ksql.query.pull.table.scan.enabled'='true';`.
-They can also be enabled by default by setting a server configuration property with `ksql.query.pull.table.scan.enabled=true`.
-Once table scans are enabled, the following

-additional expressions are allowed:
+Table scans can also be enabled by default by setting a server configuration property with `ksql.query.pull.table.scan.enabled=true`.
+Once table scans are enabled, the following additional expressions are allowed:
 -   Key column(s) using range comparisons to literals.
--   Non key columns to be used alone, without key references.
+-   Non-key columns to be used alone, without key references.
 -   Columns to be compared to other columns.
 -   References to subsets of columns from a multi-column key.
 -   Complex expressions without direct column references (e.g. instr(NAME_COL, 'hello') > 0).